Hardware Based Encryption vs Software Based Encryption

 Software encryption is only as secure as the rest of your computer or smartphone.
 If a hacker can crack your password, the encryption is immediately undone.

 Software encryption tools also share the processing resources of your computer, which can cause the whole machine to slow down as data is encrypted/decrypted.
-You will also find that opening and closing encrypted files is much slower than normal because the process is relatively resource intensive, particularly for higher levels of encryption.
+You will also find that opening and closing encrypted files are much slower than normal because the process is relatively resource-intensive, particularly for higher levels of encryption.

 The technology still relies on a special key to encrypt and decrypt data, but this is randomly generated by the encryption processor.
-Often hardware encryption devices replace traditional passwords with biometric logons (like fingerprints), or a PIN number that is entered on an attached keypad.
+Often hardware encryption devices replace traditional passwords with biometric logins (like fingerprints) or a PIN number that is entered on an attached keypad.